Arctic & Earth SIGNS

 Learning with an Impact

 Arctic and Earth SIGNs youth and communities enter interdisciplinary learning on a climate change issue they identify through interviews with elders and NASA data.
-They design and implement a GLOBE citizen science investigation, and learn more about the issue through curriculum that braid Western science and Alaska Native knowledge and traditions.
-They apply the in-depth learning and data they collected to stewardship projects related to the core climate change issue of the community.
+They design and implement a GLOBE citizen science investigation, and learn more about the issue through a curriculum that braids Western science and Alaska Native knowledge and traditions.
+They apply the in-depth learning and data they collected to stewardship projects related to core climate change issues of the community.

 Scientists also use the data collected through the project to address larger scale climate change or remote sensing questions.